isaacnmm/pestpolicy-hugo2XX/content/posts/pictures-of-bed-bugs/index.md

 signs of bed bugs
 .

-Some may include dead bed bugs or specks of blood.�Have you found some dead bed bugs in your house? - Check the one below.
+Some may include dead bed bugs or specks of blood.Have you found some dead bed bugs in your house? - Check the one below.
 - Bed bugs dont play or pretend to be dead - according to[**behavioral sociology**](https://link.springer.com/article/10.1007%2Fs00265-017-2436-8).
 - Therefore, any of them that remains entirely still after some disturbance is most likely dying or dead.
 Any bugs that are still alive will run away with subtle lighting (